The Dickson Experimental Sound Film: Rediscovery

 A soundless 35mm nitrate print of the movie, described as precisely forty feet long, was acquired by the Museum of Modern Art and transferred to safety film in 1942.
 Thomas A. Edison, Incorporated donated the Edison Laboratory to the U.S. National Park Service in 1956.
 The soundtrack was inventoried at the Edison National Historic Site in the early 1960s when a wax cylinder in a metal canister labeled "Dickson—Violin by W.K.L.
 Dixon with Kineto" was found in the music room of the Edison laboratory.
 In 1964, researchers opened the canister only to find that the cylinder was broken in two; that year, as well, all nitrate film materials remaining at the facility were removed to the Library of Congress for conservation.
 Among the filmstrips was a print that the Library of Congress catalogued as Dickson Violin.
 According to Patrick Loughney, the library's film and TV curator, this print is "thirty-nine feet and fourteen frames [two frames short of 40 feet]."

-The connection between film and cylinder was not made until 1998 when Loughney and Edison NHS sound recordings curator Jerry Fabris arranged for the cylinder to be repaired and its contents recovered at the Rodgers and Hammerstein Archive of Recorded Sound in New York.
+The connection between the film and the cylinder was not made until 1998 when Loughney and Edison NHS sound recordings curator Jerry Fabris arranged for the cylinder to be repaired and its contents recovered at the Rodgers and Hammerstein Archive of Recorded Sound in New York.
 A new reel-to-reel master was created, allowing for fidelity reproduction onto digital audio tape.
 As the library was not equipped to synchronize the recovered soundtrack with the film element, producer and restoration specialist Rick Schmidlin suggested that award-winning film editor Walter Murch be enlisted on the project (the two had worked together on the 1998 restoration of Orson Welles's Touch of Evil).
 Murch was given the short piece of film and the two minutes of sound recovered from the cylinder to work with.
 By digitally converting the film and editing the media together, Murch synchronized the visual and audio elements.
 Industrial Light & Magic also had an unspecified role in the film's restoration.
-This version was projected on a 20' screen at the Edison National Historic Site on June 1, 2002 as part of the Black Maria Film Festival.
+This version was projected on a 20' screen at the Edison National Historic Site on June 1, 2002, as part of the Black Maria Film Festival.